Jordan Rozum

 Undergraduate Teaching Fellow, Utah State University 2011-2013

-Courses: Classical Mechanics, Electromagnetism I and II
+Courses: Advanced Classical Mechanics, Advanced Electromagnetism I and II

 Skills